MattKuebrich/teensy-audio-objects/README.md

 # teensy-audio-objects

-These are a few simple audio objects I've written for the [Teensy Audio Library](https://www.pjrc.com/teensy/td_libs_Audio.html).
+These are simple audio objects I've written for the [Teensy Audio Library](https://www.pjrc.com/teensy/td_libs_Audio.html).
 I should mention I don't _really_ know what I'm doing, but these have been useful in my own synth DIY projects and a fun challenge.

 The example .ino sketches assume you're using a Teensy 3.x or 4.x with the [Teensy Audio Adapter](https://www.pjrc.com/store/teensy3_audio.html) and have a few potentiometers connected.